osmarpetry/portfolio-gatsby-v1/posts/2020-06-23-how-this-blog-born.md

 I have a big dificulty to speak lot of words in a text, but I give me a try.
 I should take care to write somethig that make sanse to the others, because of that I will keep me simple.

-Intension of this blog is be a supercional journal about what I'm doing.
+Intension of this blog is to work as my journal, but also tranning me to write more and better.
+My Conclasion Thesis on universitry I had lot of dificulty to wrhite the pages (wiht LaTex), and I want to do a master deagree on Apliaed COmputing because of some friends and coleges, for that I must write very well I know a lot of thigs, to absorve the content on master deagre better and faster.

 But let me talk about some insipiratios.

 ### Lucas Costa - lucascosta.com